JAL sees 787 delivery delay as Boeing tackles fresh glitch

-The Japanese carrier known as JAL JALFQ.PK, which has ordered 35 of Boeing's (BA.N) advanced carbon composite aircraft, said it is now in talks with the aircraft builder for possible delivery in March.
+The Japanese carrier known as JAL, which has ordered 35 of Boeing's advanced carbon composite aircraft, said it is now in talks with the aircraft builder for possible delivery in March.

 "Negotiations are still ongoing" with Boeing, JAL spokeswoman Sze Hunn Yap said.
 JAL had expected four 787s by the end of March, but "with this development we are unsure."